tldr-pages/tldr/pages/common/lando.md

 `lando init`

-- Print info about your app:
+- Print information about your app:

 `lando info`